JoseUlisesQuevedo/BH-CodingAssignment/README.md

 Coding Assignment for BH RA Application - NLP for tweet sentiment classification.
 We build a simple pipeline to process tweets and create binary classification models.
 The repo is structured as follows

 # BH-CodingAssignment
 Coding Assignment for BH RA Application - NLP for tweet sentiment classification.
 We build a simple pipeline to process tweets and create binary classification models.

+> A `requirements.txt` is available to set up a clean environment.
+After that, running `main.sh` should recreate the results.

 The repo is structured as follows:

 - `01_Data/`: This directory contains the dataset files used for training and testing the models.
     - `Raw`: Contains the raw datasets as downloaded from Kaggle